Politics of British Columbia: History of politics in British Columbia

 From 1972 to 1975, an NDP government led by Dave Barrett held power but was defeated after a showdown with organized labour.
-Social Credit was returned to power with a new leader, and the son of the former Premier, Bill Bennett, who had been recruited by the party's old guard but brought in a new style of politics.
-In 1986, the younger Bennett retired from politics and his successor was Bill Vander Zalm.
-Under his leadership, he and his party became increasingly unpopular.
-In the face of mounting unpopularity and numerous scandals, the party was defeated by the NDP who went on to lead the province for the next ten years.
-Mike Harcourt led the NDP for the first half of this NDP decade, but the party had difficulty finding stable leadership after that, going through three leaders and premiers over the next five years.
+Social Credit was returned to power with a new leader - the son of former premier Bill Bennett.
+Bill Bennett, recruited by the party's old guard, brought in a new style of politics.
+His government's austerity budget of 1983 spawned opposition in the form of Operation Solidarity.
+In 1986, Bill Bennett retired from politics.
+Under the leadership of Bill Vander Zalm, the Socred party was beset by unpopularity and numerous scandals.

+The NDP defeated the Socred government and led the province for ten years.
+Mike Harcourt led the NDP for the first half of this NDP decade, but the party did not have stable leadership after that and had three leaders and premiers over the next five years.

 The rejuvenated BC Liberal Party won the next four elections before losing the 2017 election to the NDP government under John Horgan.
+Again in 2020, the Horgan-led NDP government beat the BC Liberal party, winning a clear majority with 57 out of 81 seats.

-In western Canada (other than Alberta until 2015), typically politics have featured the CCF or NDP on the left and some other party on the right.
-The present incarnation of the BC Liberal Party fulfills this role: the BC Liberal Party is neutral federally and derives its membership from the centre to the centre right.
+After the Liberals' defeat in 2020, the BC Liberal party renamed itself to BC United.
+In western Canada (other than Alberta), politics typically have featured a two-way fight between the CCF or NDP on the left, and a party on the right.
+In BC since 2020, BC United is that party of the right.
+The BC Liberal Party is neutral federally and derives its membership from the centre to the centre right.
 Since its takeover by supporters of Premier Gordon Campbell following the ouster of Gordon Wilson (who led the party from effective oblivion to Official Opposition in the 1991 general election), many consider it to be effectively a rebirth of the defunct BC Social Credit Party.